Xilinx/PYNQ/docs/source/pynq_libraries/pl.rst

 Examples
 --------

-PL
-^^
+Device
+^^^^^^

 .. code-block:: Python

+   from pynq import Device

+   dev = Device.active_device # Retrieve the currently used device

-   PL.timestamp # Get the timestamp when the current overlay was loaded
+   dev.timestamp # Get the timestamp when the current overlay was loaded

-   PL.ip_dict # List IP in the overlay
+   dev.ip_dict # List IP in the overlay

-   PL.gpio_dict # List GPIO in the overlay
+   dev.gpio_dict # List GPIO in the overlay

-   PL.interrupt_controllers # List interrupt controllers in the overlay
+   dev.interrupt_controllers # List interrupt controllers in the overlay

-   PL.interrupt_pins # List interrupt pins in the overlay
+   dev.interrupt_pins # List interrupt pins in the overlay

-   PL.hierarchy_dict # List the hierarchies in the overlay
+   dev.hierarchy_dict # List the hierarchies in the overlay

 Bitstream